 Let us build a house where hands will reach

 let us bring an end to fear and danger:

 A Celtic Cross south of the border!
 This picture shows a Celtic Cross created by members attending a Circuit Service.
 Made out of pieces of sea-smoothed, coloured broken glass from the shores of Iona, it illustrates how something beautiful can be made out of rubbish!

-The circuit's policies in areas such as Safeguarding, and Health and Safety are those of the Methodist Church.
+The circuit's policies in areas such as Safeguarding, Health and Safety and privacy of personal information are those of the Methodist Church.
 Safeguarding is about preventing the abuse of children, young people and vulnerable adults and promoting their welfare.
 The aim of the Methodist Safeguarding policy is to create Christian communities of love and care, where good practice in this area becomes a way of life.